lukefisklennon/something-awesome/README.md

   - sent by both nodes after the "whoami" event is sent
   - upon receiving the list, a node merges it into their own (i.e. concatenating and removing duplicates)
   - connections are established with any new servers in the list
-- "send": `{to: string, from: string, timeSent: integer, isAck: boolean, requiresAck: boolean, content: string}`
+- "send": `{id: string, to: string, from: string, timeSent: integer, isAck: boolean, requiresAck: boolean, content: string}`
+  - `id` is pseudo-unique random 64-bit data represented in Base58
   - `to` and `from` are the public keys of the sender and recipient, respectively
   - `timeSent` is a Unix timestamp in milliseconds
-  - `isAck` signifies if the message is an acknowledgement for another message, and `content` is an encrypted hash of the original decrypted message
+  - `isAck` signifies if the message is an acknowledgement for another message, and if it is, `content` is the original message's `id` (encrypted)
   - `requiresAck` signifies if a response message (with `isAck` true) is expected, and is always false if `isAck` is true
   - `content` is a Base64-encoded string representing an encrypted payload
   - used by servers to forward a user's message